Online privacy is an issue that is relevant to every individual who uses the Internet.

 This search for the right VPN can be set by the variety of VPNs in the market, each guaranteeing the best overall performance, privacy, security, and speed.
 What’s more, many VPN review websites are paid by providers to promote their product and dishonesty prevails.

 It is no surprise that consumers are at sea when there comes a time to choose a VPN.
-This is why at VPNRanks.com, we have extensively tested and reviewed over 100 VPN services to find the best of the lot.
+This is why at VPNRanks.com, we have extensively tested and performed VPN service reviews over 100 VPN services to find the best of the lot.

 Since we are privacy advocates and VPN users ourselves, it is also in our interest to unbiasedly review VPN providers and critique them fairly.